Lower Manhattan

 Bowling Green and the Battery near the southern end.
 Anchored by Wall Street and the Financial District in Lower Manhattan, New York City is the leading global center for finance and fintech.
 The Financial District houses the New York Stock Exchange, the Federal Reserve Bank of New York, and other major financial institutions.
-A center of culture and tourism, Lower Manhattan is home to many of New York City's most iconic structures, including New York City Hall, the Woolworth Building, the Stonewall Inn, the Bull of Wall Street, and One World Trade Center, the tallest skyscraper in the Western Hemisphere.
+A center of culture and tourism, Lower Manhattan is home to many of New York City's most iconic structures, including New York City Hall, the Woolworth Building, the Stonewall Inn, the Charging Bull of Wall Street, and One World Trade Center, the tallest skyscraper in the Western Hemisphere.

 Geography and neighborhoods

 Lower Manhattan is delineated on the north by 14th Street, on the west by the Hudson River, on the east by the East River, and on the south by New York Harbor.
 Its northern border is designated by thoroughfares about a mile-and-a-half south of 14th Street and a mile north of Manhattan's southern tip around Chambers Street near the Hudson River east of the entrances and overpass to the Brooklyn Bridge.
 Two other major arteries to Lower Manhattan are Canal Street, roughly half a mile north of Chambers Street, and 23rd Street, roughly half a mile north of 14th Street.

 Lower Manhattan's central business district forms the core of the area below Chambers Street and includes the Financial District, commonly known as Wall Street after the name of its primary artery, and the World Trade Center site.
 At the island's southern tip is Battery Park, near the Bowling Green; City Hall is north of the Financial District.
 South of Chambers Street are Battery Park City and South Street Seaport.
 TriBeCa straddles Chambers Street on the west side; at the street's east end is the giant Manhattan Municipal Building.
 North of Chambers Street and the Brooklyn Bridge and south of Canal Street is the Chinatown neighborhood, home to the largest concentration of Chinese people in the Western Hemisphere.
 Many court buildings and other government offices are located in this area.

 The Lower East Side neighborhood straddles Canal Street.
 North of Canal Street and south of 14th Street are SoHo, the Meatpacking District, the West Village, Greenwich Village, Little Italy, Nolita, and the East Village.
 Between 14th and 23rd Streets are lower Chelsea, Union Square, the Flatiron District, Gramercy, and Stuyvesant Town–Peter Cooper Village.